 Our exploration and production facilities and other operations and activities emit GHGs and which may require us to comply with GHG emissions legislation at the provincial or federal level.
 Climate change policy is evolving at regional, national and international levels, and political and economic events may significantly affect the scope and timing of climate change measures that are ultimately put in place.
-As a signatory to the UNFCCC and as a participant to the Copenhagen Agreement (a non-binding agreement created by the UNFCCC), the Government of Canada announced on January 29, 2010 that it would seek a 17% reduction in GHG emissions from 2005 levels by 2020; however, these GHG emission reduction targets were not binding.
-As a result of the UNFCCC adopting the Paris Agreement on December 12, 2015, which Canada ratified on October 3, 2016, the Government of Canada implemented new GHG emission reduction targets of a 30% reduction from 2005 levels by 2030.
-In addition, the

-Government of Canada announced it would implement a Canada wide price on carbon to further reduce its GHG emissions.
-In addition, on January 1, 2017 the CLA come into effect in the Province of Alberta introducing a carbon tax on almost all sources of GHG emissions at a rate of \$20 per tonne, increasing to \$30 per tonne in January 2018.
-The direct or indirect costs of compliance with these regulations may have a material adverse effect on our business, financial condition, results of operations and prospects.
+As a signatory to the UNFCCC and signatory to the Paris Agreement which was ratified in Canada on October 3, 2016, the Government of Canada pledged to cut its GHG emissions by 30 percent from 2005 levels by 2030.
+One of the pertinent policies announced to date by the Government of Canada to reduce GHG emissions is planned implementation of a nation-wide price on carbon emissions.
+Provincially, the Government of Alberta has already implemented a carbon levy on almost all sources of GHG emissions, now at a rate of \$30 per tonne.
+The direct or indirect costs of compliance with GHG-related regulations may have a material adverse effect on our business, financial condition, results of operations and prospects.
 Some of our significant facilities may ultimately be subject to future regional, provincial and/or federal climate change regulations to manage GHG emissions.
 In addition, concerns about climate change have resulted in a number of environmental activists and members of the public opposing the continued exploitation and development of fossil fuels.
-Given the evolving nature of the debate related to climate change and the control of GHGs and resulting requirements, it is not possible to predict the impact on us and our operations and financial condition.
-See "Industry Conditions - Climate Change Regulation".
+Given the evolving nature of the debate related to climate change and the control of GHG and resulting requirements, it is expected that current and future climate change regulations will have the effect of increasing our operating expenses and in the long-term reducing the demand for oil and gas production resulting in a decrease in our profitability and a reduction in the value of our assets or asset write-offs.
+See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Climate Change Regulation".